alsadiamir/ulissep4controller/TLS.md

 - compilation error, solution --without-thrift
 - try different version of grpc, why ssl and tls are compatible?
 - was submitted a commit to pi that made ssl available, a fix is needed

+## Endnote

+After the reasearch the dev team at p4 implemented native support for tls